-- The overall implementation of this policy. - Ensuring staff are suitably trained to deliver the subjects. - Ensuring that parents are fully informed of this policy. - Reviewing requests from parents to withdraw their children from the subjects. - Discussing requests for withdrawal with parents. - Organising alternative education for pupils, where necessary, that is appropriate and purposeful. - Reporting to the governing board on the effectiveness of this policy. - Reviewing this policy on an annual basis.
+- The overall implementation of this policy. - Ensuring staff are suitably trained to deliver the subjects. - Ensuring that parents are fully informed of this policy. - Reviewing requests from parents to withdraw their children from the subjects. - Discussing requests for withdrawal with parents. - Organising alternative education for pupils, where necessary, that is appropriate and purposeful. - Knowing, understanding, and acting within the statutory frameworks which set out their professional duties and responsibilities. - Showing tolerance of and respect for the rights of others, recognising differences and respecting cultural diversity within contemporary Britain. - Upholding fundamental British values including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs. - Ensuring a broad, structured and coherent curriculum entitlement which sets out the knowledge, skills and values that will be taught.